10 Tips to Help Future Doctors Combat Insomnia

 Everything in your bedroom, including the light and temperature, should be sleep conducive.
 Conditions that will keep you asleep all through the night.

-Anything that makes noise, like pets, or makes you uncomfortable, leave it outside the bedroom.
+Anything that makes noise, like pets, or makes you uncomfortable, leaves it outside the bedroom.
 Even TV can disturb your sleep and cause insomnia.

 Follow these tips to help you combat insomnia for good, quality sleep.
 That way, you’re energetic enough to make it through another day of medical school, clinical rotations or your residency.